SIMPler realisation of Scalar Dark Matter: Model specific analysis of a SIMP Framework

 \subsection{The Model}

-The idea is to identify a simple model that demonstrates SIMP criteria for freeze out of a DM as elaborated before~\citep{Choi,Hochberg:2014kqa,lightDM,Ko:2014nha,Choi:2017zww,crossection,Choi:2018jsb,Choi:2016tkj,Choi:2017mkk}.
 If simplicity is the guiding principle to realise a SIMP paradigm, one should focus on scalar DM ($\chi$).
 The DM also need to possess an additional symmetry for stability (call it a dark symmetry) distinct from that of the SM.
-If we require a vertex consisting of three DM fields ($\chi^3$) for the DM to enable a $3_{DM} \to 2_{DM}$ interaction, the minimal choice for the symmetry under which $\chi$ transforms non trivially is $\mathcal{Z}_3$.
-As the roots of $Z_3$ are complex ($1,\omega,\omega^2$), the scalar DM $\chi$ needs to be complex.
-In principle, this is enough to ideate $3_{DM} \to 2_{DM}$ interactions through $\chi$ mediation itself.
-However, it turns out that relic density allowed parameter space for this simplest possibility is quite restrictive and even more so when we impose the self scattering (we will have explicit demonstration later) and unitarity bound data.
-We can enlarge the available parameter space by connecting the graph for $3_{DM} \to 2_{DM}$ process to the other end in presence of a mediator, which doesn't have $\mathcal{Z}_3$ charge.
+If we require a vertex consisting of three DM fields ($\chi^3$) for the DM to enable a $3_{\rm DM} \to 2_{\rm DM}$ interaction, the minimal choice for the symmetry under which $\chi$ transforms non trivially is $\mathcal{Z}_3$.
+As the roots of $\mathcal{Z}_3$ are complex ($1,\omega,\omega^2$), the scalar DM $\chi$ needs to be complex.
+In principle, this is enough to ideate $3_{\rm DM} \to 2_{\rm DM}$ interactions through $\chi$ mediation itself.
+However, it turns out that relic density allowed parameter space for this simplest possibility is quite restrictive and even more so when we impose the self scattering (we will have explicit demonstration later) and unitarity bound.
+We can enlarge the available parameter space by connecting the graph for $3_{\rm DM} \to 2_{\rm DM}$ process to the other end in presence of a mediator, which doesn't have $\mathcal{Z}_3$ charge.
 But, this can not be realised with a SM particle (even if Higgs has a portal interaction with our DM) unless we augment the SM with another additional field.
 Again, the minimal choice of such mediator will be another scalar $\phi$ (real scalar for simplicity) which is singlet under SM.